 The main objective of the action is to foster the employability and employment of jobseekers in the Georgian regions where the new EA is going to be set up at the first stage of its institutional development: Tbilisi, Adjara, Imereti, Kakheti, Kvemo-Kartli and Samegrelo.
 The project has two main subject objectives: SO1) Improving the accessibility and quality of ES provision and career counselling for unemployed and jobseekers and SO2) Developing and implementing a new model of intensive counselling for “hard to employ" unemployed by CSOs.
 In 2018, Geostat counted 245.700 unemployed all over Georgia, approximately 210.000 of which live in the action’s target areas.
 Approximately 111.000 people aged 15 to 24 were regarded as NEETs in 2017 (24,8 % of that age group).
 They form part of the larger body of disadvantaged groups of people experiencing personal difficulties that prevent them from fully taking part in social and economic life.
 Most unemployed face profound obstacles when trying to (re-)enter the job-market.
 On the one hand, the ESS of the SSA so far suffered from a lack of visibility towards TG 2 and TG 3.
-On the other hand, job placement rates have been very modest: Whereas 136.307 jobseekers where registered on the Worknet LMIS in the first quarter of 2018, 2.167 vacancies were posted and the LMIS reported only 482 job placements.
+On the other hand, job placement rates have been very modest: Whereas currently around 85.000 jobseekers are registered on the Worknet LMIMS, only 7.875 vacancies are posted and the LMIMS reports only 814 job placements for 2019.
 Consequently, the need for improving the quality of ES provision is evident, even more so when taking into account the fact that employers’ and business associations frequently report difficulties of hiring appropriately qualified staff.
 According to the 2017 Action Document for Skills Development and Matching for Labour Market Needs, career guidance was especially rare in the regions and consequently, needs to be improved.
 Sharing the experience of established public employment agencies from Germany and Austria will be most useful, especially with regard to the combination of personal counselling, sophisticated electronic databases and PPP.

 Not only with regard to the limited administrative capabilities of the EA in its inception phase, public efforts to advance an employment mechanism should be combined with private initiatives.
 Therefore, PPP in the area of ES provision based on established EU practice should be conceptualized.
 The action envisages the referral of “hard to employ” beneficiaries by the EA to CSOs for intensive counselling (“job coaching”).
 It is evident that disadvantaged groups are limited in taking up employment not only by a lack of information on available jobs: from lack of key competences to social skills to complex social-psychological problems there exist many obstacles that prevent employability.
 In these cases, intensive counselling, tailored on the individual’s needs, combined with training and qualification offers, is necessary.
 In the current Georgian circumstances, this kind of service can only be implemented through PPP.
 The action envisions first the training of future CSO-based job coaches (minimum 10), and then the provision of coaching services.
 As a final objective, at least 300 members of vulnerable groups have undergone the intensive coaching and 25% were employed.